-The undersigned below is the entity's highest-ranking representative, official, or officer with binding authority over West Texas Solar II, and affirms the following:

-- Relevant operating personnel will be familiar with and will have received training on the applicable contents and execution of the EOP, and such personnel will be instructed to follow the applicable portions of the EOP except to the extent deviations are appropriate as a result of specific circumstances during the course of an emergency; - 2.
-The EOP has been reviewed and approved by the appropriate executives; - 3.
-Drills will be conducted to the extent required by subsection (f) of this section prior to the earlier of 11/23/2022 or the start of commercial operations; - 4.
-The EOP or an appropriate summary will be distributed to local jurisdictions as needed; - 5.
-West Texas Solar II will maintain a business continuity plan that addresses returning to normal operations after disruptions caused by an incident; and - 6.
-West Texas Solar II's emergency management personnel who are designated to interact with local, state, and federal emergency management officials during emergency events will receive the latest IS-100, IS-200, IS-700, and IS-800 National Incident Management System training prior to the earlier of 11/23/2022 or the start of commercial operations.
+- 1. My name is Andrew Waranch.
+I am over the age of eighteen and am a resident of Florida.
+I am competent to testify to all the facts stated in this Affidavit, and I have the authority to make this Affidavit on behalf of Crane 2 BESS LLC. - 2.
+I swear or affirm that in my capacity as President and Chief Executive Officer of Crane 2 BESS, LLC, I have personal knowledge of the facts stated in the Emergency Operations Plan ("EOP") submitted to ERCOT. - 3.
+The undersigned below is the entity's highest-ranking representative, official, or officer with binding authority over Crane 2 BESS, LLC, and affirms the following: - Relevant operating personnel are familiar with and have received training on the applicable contents and execution of the EOP, and such personnel are instructed to follow the applicable portions of the EOP except to the extent deviations are appropriate as a result of specific circumstances during the course of an emergency; - The EOP has been reviewed and approved by the appropriate executives; - Drills will be conducted to the extent required by subsection (f) of this section by December 1, 2023; - The EOP or an appropriate summary has been distributed to local jurisdictions as needed; - Crane 2 BESS, LLC maintains a business continuity plan those addresses returning to normal operations after disruptions caused by an incident; and - Crane 2 BESS, LLC has emergency management personnel who are designated to interact with local, state, and federal emergency management officials during emergency events who have received the latest IS-100, IS-200, IS-700, and IS-800 National Incident Management System training.